Looking for SurveyMonkey alternatives?

 Top 3 SurveyMonkey alternatives

-LeadQuizzes originally started as a web platform that lets you easily create lead generation quizzes.
+LeadQuizzes originally started as a drag-and-drop content builder that lets you easily create lead generation quizzes.
 As the app grew, however, it expanded in such ways to enable the creation and use of almost any type of online data collection method.

 In other words, if you’re not a huge research center or a Fortune 500 company that probably has an entire department dedicated to survey creation and analysis, LeadQuizzes might just be the right tool for you.